-DSC: Design and Supervision Consultant, E: Engineer, EE: Environmental Engineer, ES: Environment Specialist, ESMC: Environment & Social Management Coordinator, PIU: Project Implementation unit, PMC: Project Management Consultant, PMU: Project Management Consultant, SO: Safeguard Officer

-Note: PIU & contractor: Daily & weekly mitigation, monitoring and ES- PMC, EE- PMU,ESMC-PMU: Fortnightly, Monthly & Quarterly monitoring or as per requirement & overall supervision
+DSC: Design and Supervision Consultant, E: Engineer, ES: Environment Specialist, ESMC: Environment & Social Management Coordinator, PIU: Project Implementation unit, PMC: Project Management Consultant, PMU: Project Management Consultant, SO: Safeguard Officer Note: PIU & contractor: Daily & weekly mitigation, monitoring and ES- PMC, ESMC- PMU: Fortnightly, Monthly & Quarterly monitoring or

-D. Environmental Management and Monitoring Cost
+C. Environmental Management and Monitoring Cost

-291. The Contractor's cost for site establishment, preliminary activities, construction, and defect liability activities will be incorporated into the contractual agreements, which will be binding on him for implementation.
+270. The Contractor's cost for site establishment, preliminary activities, construction, and defect liability activities will be incorporated into the contractual agreements, which will be binding on him for implementation.
 The air quality and noise level monitoring at construction phase and water quality (tube well water) at defect liability phase will be conducted by the contractor.

-292. The operation phase mitigation measures are again of good operating practices, which will be the responsibility of implementing agency (BUIDCo) with the help of program Consultant.
+271. The operation phase mitigation measures are again of good operating practices, which will be the responsibility of implementing agency (BUIDCo) with the help of program Consultant.
 The water quality monitoring during the operation and maintenance phase will be conducted by the hired recognized environmental laboratory.

-293. The activities identified in environmental monitoring program mainly includes site inspections and informal discussions with workers and local people and this will be the responsibility of PMU and PMC with the assistance of DSC's Engineer, costs of which are part of project management.
+272. The activities identified in environmental monitoring program mainly includes site inspections and informal discussions with workers and local people and this will be the responsibility of PMU and PMC with the assistance of DSC's Engineer, costs of which are part of project management.

-294. Table 34 presents the estimated cost to implement the EMP.
+273. Table 31 presents the estimated cost to implement the EMP.

-Component Description Number Cost per Unit (INR) Cost (INR) Source of Funds Legislation, Permits Agreements and Consent to Establish and Consent to Operate for plants and machinery of the contractor.
+Component Description Number Cost per Unit (INR) Cost (INR) Source of Funds Legislation, Permits and Agreements Consent to Establish and Consent to Operate for plants and machinery of the contractor.
 As required Not Applicable Not Applicable These consents are to be obtained by contractor on his own cost.
-Public consultations information disclosure and Information disclosure and consultations during preconstruction and construction phase.
-As required Lump sum 50,000 Project Cost- PMU Forest acquisition Singrasthan land at and Acquisition of forest land for construction of water reservoir As per project requirement Lump sum for all activities 3,00,000 Project Cost- PMU
+Public consultations and information disclosure Information disclosure and consultations during preconstruction and construction phase.
+As required Lump sum 50,000 Project Cost- PMU Land acquisition at Singrasthan and NOC from concern dept. for tree cutting and temporary impact Acquisition of land for construction of water reservoir and laying of transmission pipeline.
+Trees need to compensate against each tree cutting As per project requirement Lump sum for all activities 3,00,000 Project Cost- PMU Providing access to commercial establishments and properties.
+Providing access, in case of access disruptions, to affected properties.
+As per requirement Contractor's liability Not applicable Covered under engineering cost Dust Suppression at subproject sites Application of dust suppression measures during construction phase.
+As required Lump sum 1,00,000 Covered under engineering design and cost - by

-Table 34: Indicative Cost for EMP Implementation
+Table 31: Indicative Cost for EMP Implementation